little hagia sophia, cappadocia and beach in Turkey: 15 reasons to visit turkey

 Turkish breakfast is an absolute must on your trip to Turkey.

-2. Delicious Food
+2. Delicious Turkish Cuisine

 Turkey is also known for delicious foods and desserts and drinks.

-For instance, Manti, a handmade Turkish ravioli type dish, is so different depending on the region.
+For instance, Manti, a handmade Turkish ravioli-type dish, is so different depending on the region.

 If you go to Istanbul you will typically see it covered by some yogurt and a bit of a chili sauce.
 If you go to Kayseri, Cappadocia, it will be more like a soup.